johnpeart/johnpeart.github.io/src/posts/blogpost/2015-04-20-eurovision-first-listens.md

   semifinal: 1
   final: true
   commentary: |
     This song is *fierce*.
-It's punchy right from the start.
-Unfortunately, it's let down by a lack of differentiation between the verses and choruses.
-Without that  light and shade, it just descends into feeling like it's barked from start to finish.
+It’s punchy right from the start.
+Unfortunately, it’s let down by a lack of differentiation between the verses and choruses.
+Without that  light and shade, it just descends into feeling like it’s barked from start to finish.

 - country: "Lithuania"
   emoji: "🇱🇹"